-Family disputes can be very stressful, becoming a time of high emotion and conflict.
-The Family Law Team at Webb Farry Lawyers, headed by Partner Kimberly Jarvis, are experts at helping people calmly navigate the law to get the best solution to their family law problems.
+Family disputes can be stressful, becoming a time of high emotion and conflict.
+Webb Farry are experts at helping people calmly navigate the law to get the best solution to their family law problems.

 When you are going through a separation or divorce there are many things that need to be considered:

 - How will property be divided (relationship property and trust property)?

-- How will ongoing financial commitments be met (maintenance, child support, interim distribution of relationship property)?
+- How will ongoing financial commitments be met (maintenance, child support, short-term distributions of relationship property)?

-- Who gets to look after the children (parenting orders, day-to-day care or “custody,” and contact or “access”)?
+- Who will look after the children (parenting orders, day-to-day care or “custody,” and contact or “access”)?

 - How will decisions about the children’s lives be made (guardianship directions, including relocation, paternity disputes)?